iepathos/arbiter/README.md

 ##Usage
 ./arbitrage

+Hit any to begin and any key to re-run after that.
-Hit 'enter' to re-run and 'q' to quit.
+Hit 'q' to quit.

+Please note, your terminal window must be sized properly when you begin running the program to be able to see all of the Arbiter output.